Contributors: Hjax, catbomb, Lussless

 Random Terrain Skills

-Other acceleration skills activate on random specific track features.
-Corner Acceleration activates on a random corner, Straightaway Acceleration on a random straight, Highlander on a random uphill, and Straight Descent on a random downhill.
+Other Acceleration Skills activate on random Track features.
+Corner Acceleration activates on a random Corner, Straightaway Acceleration on a random Straight, Highlander on a random Uphill, and Straight Descent on a random Downhill.

-These skills are unreliable and not worth using unless there are very few instances of that terrain feature.
-For example, if the only downhill is in the Accel Zone, then Straight Descent is a viable skill.
-If there are multiple downhills, it's likely that the skill will activate on the wrong downhill.
+These Skills are unreliable and not worth using unless there are very few instances of the respective feature.
+For example, if the only Downhill is in the Accel Zone, then Straight Descent is a viable Skill.
+If there are multiple Downhills, it's likely that the Skill will activate on the wrong Downhill.

 Skill Cooldowns

-The skills that have lower cooldowns tend to be more economic purchases because of how often they can trigger, leading to a certain order of skill priorities to consider.
-For example, Professor of Curvature has an innate cooldown of 30 seconds.
-If 30 seconds has passed since the last activation of Professor of Curvature, then it can activate again if there’s another corner in the race.
+Skills with lower cooldowns tend to be more economic purchases because of how often they can trigger.
+For example, Professor of Curvature has a base cooldown of 30 seconds.
+On Nakayama 2500m, Professor of Curvature can activate again if there is another Corner 75 (30 * 2500/1000) seconds after the initial Activation.

 30s Cooldown Skills